What is "Service Learning"?

-The University Of Maryland School Of Medicine engages in a variety of Service Learning Partnerships designed to address the many health and societal needs of the community, particularly in West Baltimore.
-Through active involvement in the surrounding community, it is anticipated that by the end of ICM (and service learning), students will be able to:
+The University Of Maryland School Of Medicine engages in a variety of Service Learning Partnerships designed to address the many socioeconomic needs and challenges of the Baltimore community, particularly in West Baltimore.
+Through active involvement in the surrounding community with our partners, it is anticipated that by the end of ICM (and service learning), students will be able to:

 - Demonstrate an understanding of the impact of the many factors affecting health care, and patients’ and neighborhoods’ quality of life (lack of education, employment, fair and decent housing, substance abuse, mental health, poverty, violence, lack of resources, etc.).

 - Demonstrate an understanding of the physician’s professional and social responsibilities to provide care to patients who are unable to pay and to advocate for access to health care and other resources for members of traditionally underserved populations.